Back to Top

 What to Do Upon Arrival

-- Update your cat’s microchip, tags, and records as soon as possible.
+Update your cat's microchip, tags, and records as soon as possible.

-- Confine them to a room where they have access to toys, bedding, etc., from your old home.
+Confine them to a room where they have access to toys, bedding, etc., from your old home.
 Allow them to explore the home as you settle in.

-- Make sure they stay put.
+Help them stay put.
 The last thing you need is to go on a cat-finding expedition in your new neighborhood.
-Yet animals will sometimes make a break for it if they’re spooked or unhappy.
+Yet animals will sometimes make a break for it if they're spooked or unhappy.

 Moving is tough on cats.
 But following the tips in this post will help your four-legged friends to make the adjustment with minimal stress.
-Sometimes we’re around our pets so much we start treating them like they’re human, and that’s great.
-Our furry friends deserve the best possible care we can give them.
-Sometimes, however, it’s easy to forget that they see the world in many different ways than people.
+Sometimes we're around our pets so much we start treating them like they're human, and that's great.
+Your furry friends deserve the best possible care we can give them.
+Sometimes, however, it's easy to forget that they see the world in many different ways than people.

-Special thanks to our contributor: ourdogfriends.org
+Special thanks to the contributor: ourdogfriends.org

 Additional sources:

-- traumatic – https://www.aspca.org/pet-care/general-pet-care/moving-your-pet
+traumatic - https://www.aspca.org/pet-care/general-pet-care/moving-your-pet

-- familiar environment – https://absolutek9.com/helping-pets-adjust-to-new-situations/
+familiar environment - https://absolutek9.com/helping-pets-adjust-to-new-situations/